hylandtechoutreach/hackathon/Schedule.md

 # Schedule
 View the schedule below!

-_Note: The "Hallway" mentioned is the one immediately south of the Auditorium._
+_Note: The "Hallway" mentioned is the one immediately outside of the Auditorium doors._

 ## Saturday, April 2nd